10 Historical Fiction Books to Transport You Through Time

 Rating Summary

-🟢 Green – Fully clean, kid friendly, no graphic content
+🟢 Green – Fully clean, kid-friendly, no graphic content; light and safe for all readers

-🔵 Blue – Mild emotional intensity or deeper themes; best for older kids
+🔵 Blue – Mild emotional intensity or deeper themes; best for older children or confident middle-grade readers

-🟣 Purple – Moderate emotional depth but still fully clean; great for confident readers
+🟣 Purple – Moderate emotional depth or realistic situations; still fully clean and non-explicit, Good for readers who can handle more heavy themes

 🟢 1.
 Code Talker – Joseph Bruchac